hkolbeck/mirror-cache/README.md

 Usage
 =====

-To create a `FullDatasetCache` requires a source implementing `ConfigSource` and a PROCESSOR which implements `RawConfigProcessor` that transforms the raw source output into a set or map.
+To create a `FullDatasetCache` requires a source implementing `ConfigSource` and a processor which implements `RawConfigProcessor` that transforms the raw source output into a set or map.

 See this [example](./src/bin/example.rs) for a basic introduction to usage.